 Elevate members get access to The Gathering Spot’s growing list of physical locations as well as new job listings and professional networking opportunities through Valence.

 Greenwood’s founding team is certainly a “who’s who” list of influential Atlantans, including former mayor Andrew Young, rapper and activist Michael “Killer Mike” Render, and entrepreneurs Ryan Glover and Paul Judge.

 With its latest round of funding, Greenwood has also brought in some big national VC names onto its cap table.

 The recent $45 million funding round was led by Pendulum, a Black-founded investment firm designed for founders and leaders of color which has deep roots at Atlanta’s HBCUs Morehouse and Spelman.
-Other new investors in this round include Cercano Management, Cohen Circle, The George Kaiser Family Foundation, and NextEra Energy, alongside existing investors Bank of America, Citi Ventures, PNC, Popular, Truist Ventures, TTV Capital, and Wells Fargo.
+Other new investors in this round include Cercano Management, Cohen Circle, The George Kaiser Family Foundation, alongside existing investors Bank of America, Citi Ventures, PNC, Popular, Truist Ventures, TTV Capital, and Wells Fargo.